ZhgChg.Li

 ### Brew

-check-brew: ## Check if Homebrew is installed; if not, install it automatically
+check-brew: ## Check if Homebrew is installed, install if missing

 @if ! command -v brew &> /dev/null; then \